 Claims and loss adjustment expenses are charged to consolidated statement of profit or loss as incurred based on the estimated liability for compensation owed to contract holders or third parties damaged by the contract holders.
 Liabilities for unpaid claims are estimated using the input of assessments for individual cases reported to the Group and management estimations for the claims incurred but not reported.
 The method for making such estimates and for establishing the resulting liability is continually reviewed by management.
 Any difference between the actual claims and the provisions made are included in the consolidated statement of profit or loss in the year of settlement.
-As of 31 December 2021, estimate for unpaid claims amounted to QR 214,394 thousand (2020: QR 256,032 thousand).
+As of 31 December 2022, estimate for unpaid claims amounted to QR 228,307 thousand (2021: QR 214,394 thousand).

-Impairment of Insurance and other receivables
+Impairment receivables

-An estimate of the collectible amount of insurance and other receivables is made when collection of the full amount is no longer probable.
-This determination of whether these insurance and other receivables are impaired entails the Group evaluating, the credit and liquidity position of the policyholders and the insurance companies, historical recovery rates including detailed investigations carried out during the year and feedback received from their legal department.
-The difference between the estimated collectible amount and the book amount is recognized as an expense in the consolidated statement of profit or loss.
-Any difference between the amounts actually collected in the future periods and the amounts expected will be recognized in the consolidated statement of profit or loss at the time of collection.
-As of 31 December 2021, the carrying values of insurance receivable and reinsurance receivables amounted to QR 422,871 thousand (2020: QR 325,822 thousand).
+An estimate of the collectible amount of insurance receivables is made when collection of the full amount is no longer probable.
+This determination of whether these insurance receivables are impaired entails the Group evaluating, the credit and liquidity position of the policyholders and the insurance companies, historical recovery rates including detailed investigations carried out during the year and feedback received from their legal department.
+The difference between the estimated collectible amount and the book amount is recognised as an expense in the consolidated statement of profit or loss.
+Any difference between the amounts actually collected in the future periods and the amounts expected will be recognised in the consolidated statement of profit or loss at the time of collection.
+As of 31 December 2022, the carrying values of insurance receivable and reinsurance receivables amounted to QR 357,444 thousand (2021: QR 423,364 thousand).